GreenInfo-Network/Leaflet-Control-BasemapBar/README.md

 * An ordinary L.TileLayer
   * **type:'xyz'**
   * **label** -- The unique name, and also and visible label, of this basemap option.
+  * **tooltip** -- A tooltip displayed when the mouse hovers over the button for this layer.
+Optional, default to "".
   * **url** -- The URL template for this L.TileLayer.
 Passed to L.TileLayer as-is.
   * **attrib** -- The attribution HTML.
 Passed to L.TileLayer as-is.